Exposing Blindspots: Cultural Bias Evaluation in Generative Image Models: Experiment Design for Cultural Bias Evaluation

 \textbf{Category schema.} Building on prior works~\cite{kannen2024beyond, romero2024cvqa}, our schema defines eight top-level categories (36 subcategories) covering both tangible artifacts (e.g., architecture, cuisine) and intangible practices (e.g., rituals, festivals), roles, and settings.
 This granular system probes cultural competence by enabling era-aware prompting and controlled cross-country comparisons to evaluate breadth and depth, rather than aesthetics alone systematically.
 The full schema is shown in Table~\ref{tab:category}.

 \textbf{Models.} We conducted T2I and I2I experiments using state-of-the-art open-source models.
 Models were selected to capture capability diversity and ensure reproducibility.
-The full list of models is summarized in Table~\ref{tab:models_t2i_i2i} with all settings detailed in the Appendix~\ref{app:A}.
+To our knowledge, none of these models is officially reported by their developers as targeting any specific region.
+The full list of models is summarized in Table~\ref{tab:models_t2i_i2i} with all settings detailed in Appendix~\ref{app:A}.

 \begingroup \endgroup